Maymester Courses

 WGST 101 Introduction to Women Studies (3)

 An interdisciplinary introduction to the field of Women’s and Gender Studies, this class explores feminist perspectives on intersecting inequalities based on gender, race, class, and sexuality.
 Topics include: work and labor; sexuality and sexual identity; gender relations; images of women and gender in literature, science and technology; religion; art; family; and the history of feminist struggles.
 Course readings are drawn from the humanities and the social sciences.
-Online section only.
+Course flyer.